 '''

-fix_modify Colvars configfile "colvars-file.in"
+cv configfile "colvars-file.in"

 '''

 This can in principle be called at any time, if only flags internal to Colvars are being modified.
 In practice, when new atoms or any new atomic properties (e.g. total forces) are being requested, initialization steps will be required that are not carried out during a simulation.
 Therefore, it is generally good practice in a simulation to change the Colvars configuration outside the scope between segments of the same computation.
+However, in VMD initialization is always immediate, allowing interactive usage by Tcl scripts or the Dashboard.